gdalcubes/docs/source/collection_formats.rst

-Defining image collection bands
+Defining Image Collection Bands
 ####################################

 The ``bands`` object lists the bands of a data product as key value pairs, where the key is a unique band name, and the value is a JSON object with a pattern and optional other fields.
 The `pattern` field again defines a regular expression.
-If a GDAL dataset identifier matches the pattern, it .....
-A identifier may match the pattern of several bands (sometimes, all bands even define the same pattern) if a single input GDAL dataset contains multiple bands.
-In this case, the additional field `band` can be used to describe define which internal band corresponds to the band of the imae collection. `band` can be a one-based integer number and is identical to the band number of GDAL.
+If a GDAL dataset identifier matches the pattern, it is considered to contain data of the band.
+An dataset identifier may match the pattern of several bands (sometimes, all bands even define the same pattern) if a single input GDAL dataset contains multiple bands.
+In this case, the additional field `band` can be used to describe which internal band corresponds to the band of the image collection. ``band`` can be a one-based integer number and is identical to the band number of GDAL (as from running ``gdalinfo``).

 Some additional per-band metadata fields may be added to band definitions.
-In the current version, these include `nodata`, `scale`, `offset`, and `unit`.
+In the current version, these include ``nodata``, ``scale``, ``offset``, and ``unit``.
 If these values are not provided, they are derived from the GDAL metadata (which may or may not be defined).

 Example 1: One GDAL dataset - one band